bartbartelds/obsidian-writing/2024-04-01 wergle flomp.md

 regurgitate them upon the evening.

-I watched this daily distant dance, where as if within a trance, people of their own volition sought to be and struggle home at evensong,
+I watched this daily distant dance, where as if in a trance, people of their own volition sought to be and struggle home at evensong,